Wednesday, 20 July 2011

-I was temping in an office block in Singapore, assigned to two American male bosses who’d been sharing an office and support staff with another company on a different floor until they decided to go their own way.
+I was temping at WKM Valves in an office block in Singapore, assigned to two American male bosses who’d decided to rent their own premises after sharing an office and support staff with another company on a different floor.

-On the first day, I went to the Ladies and found the door locked, so I asked one of my bosses, Larry, who gave me the only key he had.
+On the first day, I went to the ladies’ loo and found the door locked, so I asked one of my bosses, Larry, who gave me the only key he had.
 It was a small room, with a hand basin and urinal area, and a lock-up cubicle beyond that.

 I used it for days without running into anyone, until one day, I was emerging from the cubicle just as a local Chinese bloke was entering from the outside.